Senopratomo/senolab-cloudinary-cli/README.md

 <h1>SenoLab Cloudinary CLI</h1>

-This is a simple CLI to run some tasks such as upload, list all assets, and search assets.
+This is a simple CLI to call Cloudinary API for certain task such as upload, list all assets, and search assets.

 <h1>Installation</h1>
  Pre-requisite:<br>